nutanix/ntnx-api-golang-clients/aiops-go-client/README.md

-# Go Client For Nutanix Aiops Versioned APIs
+# Go Client For Nutanix AIOps APIs

-The Go client for Nutanix Aiops Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage infrastructure on-premises and in the cloud seamlessly through AIOps features such as Analysis, Reporting, Capacity Planning, What if Analysis, VM Rightsizing, Troubleshooting, App Discovery, Broad Observability, and Ops Automation through Playbooks.
+The Go client for Nutanix AIOps APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage infrastructure on-premises and in the cloud seamlessly through AIOps features such as Analysis, Reporting, Capacity Planning, What if Analysis, VM Rightsizing, Troubleshooting, App Discovery, Broad Observability, and Ops Automation through Playbooks.

 ## Features
 - Invoke Nutanix APIs with a simple interface.